Vaneeza-7/Recycler-View-Contact-List/README.md

 - Adding multiple numbers to single contact. (optional)
 - Pin certain contacts.

-For contribution, Please upon a pull request detailing your changes.
+For contribution, Fork this repo and open a pull request detailing your changes.